tamK-kol/BCGX_Gen_AI_project_forage/Task 2: Developing an AI-powered financial chatbot/documentation.md

 ![alt text](image-2.png)

 ## Predefined Queries
-The chatbot can respond to the following queries:
+The chatbot can respond to the following queries only:

 1. total revenue
 2. net income